 You probably already know what that one thing is.
 Hell, you probably know 10 or 15 things like this.

-As for myself, building our online project management program was a huge step and investment, but we made the decision to move forward because we knew in our heart of hearts that people needed this and that it was something we simply had to do.
+As for myself, building our online event organizer program and venue booking tools was a huge step and investment, but we made the decision to move forward because we knew in our heart of hearts that people needed this and that it was something we simply had to do.
 And now come other hard decisions.
 Like how edgy do I get to differentiate our product?
 Who should I contact on my media list and how bold should I be in my communications with them?
 How much do I want to spend on PPC, and what is my breaking point for when I’m throwing money down the toilet?

 To be honest, it’s hard to say which of these will be more successful in the end.
 But, today, I’m going to pick one that has the potential to start growing my business today.
 And if you would like to join me, let’s make a habit of every day, picking one thing that can grow our business today.
 Doesn’t have to be a huge thing.
 Just something that can potentially pay off very soon.